luizdamim/api-documentation/source/reference/v2/orders-api/create-order.rst

    :organization_access_tokens: true
    :oauth: true

-.. note:: It is recommended to use the :doc:`Payments API</reference/v2/payments-api>` instead of the Orders API.
+.. note:: It is recommended to use the :doc:`Payments API </reference/v2/payments-api/overview>` instead of the Orders API.
    We are actively working on adding support for Klarna, Billie, in3 and Vouchers to the Payments API later this year.

 Creating an Order will automatically create the required Payment to allow your customer to pay for the order.